 While Mandarin is the official language of China, Taiwan, and Singapore, it is also expressed by a large number of Mandarin-speakers in Malaysia, Indonesia, Thailand, Brunei, Mongolia, and the Philippines.

-Ability to speak Mandarin gives you access to communicate with others in their mother tongue can help you personally and professionally on a deeper level, not just in China but across the globe!
+The ability to speak Mandarin gives you access to communicate with others in their mother tongue can help you personally and professionally on a deeper level, not just in China but across the globe!
 If you’re interested in doing business in any of these nations, then it would be advantageous to talk in their native tongue.

 Roughly 1.4 billion people speak Chinese, making it one of the most widely spoken native tongues in the world.
 It means one in six people speaks Chinese.
 Mandarin is considered a native language by about two-thirds of China’s population and is spoken by almost 900 million people worldwide.